 3. Consider what success looks like under the new structure

-4. Help employees adapt and calm concerns about jobs
+4. Help employees adapt and calm concerns about job security

-Nearly half of American workers (48%) have layoff anxiety, according to Intoo’s 2019 Layoff Anxiety Study.
+Nearly half of American workers (48%) have layoff anxiety, according to INTOO’s Layoff Anxiety Study.

-With work stress the most mentioned personal stressor in an APA survey, combined with slowing-but-increasing layoff numbers (3.8 million Americans filed for unemployment insurance of April 30), your workforce probably feels overwhelmed.
-Watch out for common signs of stress at work such as fatigue, anxiety, restlessness, lack of focus or motivation, and sadness, as employees navigate how to deal with a company reorganization.
-Calm job concerns by communicating timeframe, restructuring reasons, and other essential need-to-knows.
+Watch out for common signs of stress at work, such as fatigue, anxiety, restlessness, lack of focus or motivation, and sadness, as employees navigate how to deal with a company reorganization.
+Calm job concerns by communicating as much as possible throughout the process and answering questions. .

-If your organization must conduct layoffs, follow best practices for virtual layoffs and treat affected employees with compassion and respect.
-Whenever possible, provide longer-term outplacement services so affected employees have access to resources to help them find new jobs.
+If your organization must conduct layoffs, follow this layoff planning guide and treat affected employees with compassion and respect.
+Whenever possible, provide outplacement services so affected employees have access to resources to help them find new jobs.
 Most of all, give employees time to process how to deal with a company reorganization, as this is a huge change in their lives.

 5. Follow up with employees to see how they’ve transitioned

 For former employees who have given your organization permission to stay in touch, show you care by following up with them.
 Keep contact also with furloughed employees, notifying them of when work is expected to recommence.
 Maintaining good relationships with former employees is vital to your employer brand reputation, and can help you retain, rehire, and recruit talent.

 How to Deal with a Company Reorganization: The Takeaway